-This should be a no-brainer, but being dishonest online will always come back to bite you.
+This is the number one, most important disclaimer for this entire guide.
+And frankly, it should be a no-brainer.
+Number one—it’s the right thing to do, and number two—being dishonest online will always come back to bite you.
 As humble as you may be in your day to day life, you still may be worried that your competition in the dating world is strong enough that you should embellish a bit.
 Resist the urge.

-Your goal is to find someone who likes you for you, so fudging it just isn’t an option.
+Your goal is to find someone who likes you for you, so fudging how you describe yourself just isn’t an option.
 Whatever your intent, rounding up on height, down on weight, or pretending that you’re a millionaire may be fine until it comes time to meet.
-Being dishonest and being discovered are major no-no’s and an automatic dealbreaker to most people.
+Being dishonest and being discovered are major no-no’s and an automatic deal breaker to most people.

 This is arguably the most excruciating aspect of putting together a dating profile.
 No matter how honest you are about your appearance, the words you use to describe yourself may not be how others would—that’s not a bad thing—again, you may be a little more humble than you think.